stut/stut.net/_posts/2009-05-29-php-job-queue.markdown

 On a single machine you can implement a script (either run via cron separately or indeed run by the job queue) that will check that for each job that has a <em>processor_pid</em> > 0 there is a PHP process running with that PID.

-If and when you've scaled across multiple machines this script essentially remains the same except that you need to run it on every machine that runs the job queue and filter the PID's you check.
+If and when you've scaled across multiple machines this script essentially remains the same except that you need to run it on every machine that runs the job queue and filter the PIDs you check.

 As far as what to do when you find a crashed job that's really something you need to consider on a case-by-case basis.
 At the very basic level the script could simply reset the <em>processor_pid</em> field to 0 so it gets run again.
 At the other end of the spectrum in a very flexible system you could have a way to run a job with a flag to indicate that it had previously crashed; each job can then deal with crashes in their own custom way.